 The last year has been an encouraging one for us.
 The transfer of chapel and manse trusteeships from the Association of Grace Baptist Churches (East Anglia) has continued, and we are very pleased to have been able to assist the Association in a number of other ways.
-On the wider front, we have continued to expand our resources for the churches and, in particular, produced a Fact Sheet on the necessity of churches establishing legal contracts with members of the public who use their chapel car parks on a regular basis.
-This Fact Sheet evidently struck a nerve with the churches, a number of whom requested our "sample car park licence".
-This is just one example of the assistance we are able to give our family of churches because of the professional expertise of the members of the Council of Management.
+On the wider front, we have continued to expand our resources for the churches and, in particular, were able to give a number of churches advice on Workplace Pensions, producing a Fact Sheet on the subject.
+This is likely to be a significant issue for a number of the churches we serve during 2017 as we understand that many have staging dates in 2017.